M-Ishaq-327/High-Scale-Reality/README.md

 ## 📌 Executive Summary
 During peak traffic events like Black Friday, e-commerce platforms experience massive surges in streaming clickstream and transactional data.
 When data is ingested naively as fragmented, uncompressed files, downstream analytical queries become slow, CPU-heavy, and financially expensive.

-**Project ChaosLoad** bridges this gap by creating a local benchmarking environment.
+**Project High-Scale-Reality** bridges this gap by creating a local benchmarking environment.
 I simulated a high-volume data bottleneck by generating **5,000,000 rows** of transaction data split into hundreds of individual, raw JSON files.
 I then engineered a storage optimization layer that automatically compacts and converts this unstructured data into a high-performance, partitioned columnar format using **Apache Parquet** layouts.

 ## 📊 The Core Metrics (X → Y)
 By shifting from unorganized, row-oriented text storage to an optimized columnar data lake structure, the system achieved massive efficiency gains: